Rutuj99/Socio-Meet/README.md

 ## Future Scope
-Our aspirations for Sociomeet include a roadmap for future enhancements and additions:
+Aspirations for Sociomeet include a roadmap for future enhancements and additions:

 - Enhanced Features: Incorporating a robust product recommendation system and enabling customer reviews to foster user engagement and trust.
 - Expanded Product Line: Continuously adding more products to the platform to offer a wider range of choices to our users.